JiaJun8899/Recession-Predictor-Project/README2.md

 **Argument 2**
 >1 : runs the model training and testing and recession prediction, outputs results to results.txt.

-<br>Testing accuracy for each model is shown in the graph in generated_datasets/misc_graphs.
+Testing accuracy for each model is shown in the graph in generated_datasets/misc_graphs.

 Example of running `machinelearning.py` without argument 1
 ```